 Torre-Muir syndrome is usually suspected because of the clinical features.
 However, if a sebaceous adenoma, a sebaceous carcinoma or colonic polyp is removed surgically, the pathologist may examine the cells to see whether the MSH gene products have microsatellite instability, a characteristic of the syndrome.

-Patients with Torre-Muir syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a regular basis to check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
+Patients with Torre-Muir and Lynch syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests on a regular basis to check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
 Patients need regular colonoscopy for early detection of colorectal tumours.
 Cancers should be managed with appropriate anti-cancer therapies.